genny-howard/Python2024/README.md

-Here is where I will put all my python stuff.
+Hi!
+Here is where I will put all of my Python projects from my software class!